ONSdigital/response-management-ui/ReadMe.md

 Running Using the Mock Backend
 ------------------------------

-This project includes two Sinatra applications that provide mock versions of the FrameService and FollowUpService web services.
+This project includes two Sinatra applications that provide mock versions of the Action and Case web services.
 To run them, edit your hosts file so that `collect-server` uses 127.0.0.1.
 Then run:

-  `bundle exec rackup -p 8178` from within the `mock\frameservice` directory and `bundle exec rackup -p 8177` within the `mock\followupservice` directory.
+  `./run.sh` from within the `mock` directory.
+This is a shell script that starts both mock web services in the background.
+Use Ctrl + C to terminate them.
+The output from the background processes is written to `mock/nohup.out`.
+This file can be deleted if not required.

 Start the user interface normally as described above.